fizban99/RRunner/README.rst

        MsgBox "Done"
    End If

-The SampleJoin.r script will be called and in the _Input_.xlsx file two sheets will be created
+The SampleJoin.r script will be called and in the _Input_.xlsx file two sheets will be created for the script to use as input data.
+The script should output the result in the _Output_.xlsx in a sheet called "result"

 RunR2Plot
 +++++++++++++++++++++++